wubrg/fantasy_sports/football/draft.md

 ## Draft Format

 The draft is an `auction` style.
-It is done using ESPN's built-in auction draft.
+It is done using Sleeper's built-in auction draft.

 The draft `budget` is $200 for every team, minus the draft value of their keepers, if any.